DispotoBrett/Craigslist-API/README.md

 <hr>
 <h5>Application Example</h5>
-A sample application can be found in the TwitterExample.java it is an application to test the Craigslist API, also tweets the results to @dispotobrett twitter.
+A sample application can be found in the TwitterExample.java Makes use of my <b>"Twitter bot"</b> which uses Twitter's "Twitter4J API" it is an application to test the Craigslist API, also tweets the results to @dispotobrett twitter.
 Twitter link <a href="twitter.com/dispotobrett">here </a>
 <img src="TwitterExample.PNG">